Total Pageviews

 "I knew you would, Wonder.
 It's just like the man said, you move in mysterious ways your wonders to perform.
 Don't hold back.
 What do you propose?"

-"In order to do the right thing for Lupe and yet protect yourself from any snares that Gwyn may lay for you, it would be advisable to text Gwyn that you are unavoidably occupied and that a good and trusted friend will deliver Lupe to the Blue Dot Cafe in Pittsboro.
+"To do the right thing for Lupe and yet protect yourself from any snares that Gwyn may lay for you, it would be advisable to text Gwyn that you are unavoidably occupied and that a good and trusted friend will deliver Lupe to the Blue Dot Cafe in Pittsboro.
 That way Lupe gets home and you avoid meeting with Gwyn."

 I gave her a look and I meant it to sting and to sting smartly.
-Find a friend in the next 15 minutes who could drive an 11 year-old Lupe to Pittsboro from Durham!
-That's a stinker of an idea, if I've ever heard one, and I told her so.
+Find a friend in the next 15 minutes who could drive an 11-year-old Lupe to Pittsboro from Durham!
+That's a stinker of an idea if I've ever heard one, and I told her so.

 "Oh, you don't actually need to find someone else," she said.
 "Simply go in disguise."